 \subsection{Neural Architecture Search}

-Neural Architecture Search (NAS)~\cite{zoph2018learning} automatically conducts delicate architecture engineering to find appropriate CNN models for specific tasks without (or with minimum) human interventions.
-Recent works demonstrate great potentials of NAS in tasks of image classification~\cite{zoph2018learning}, object detection~\cite{zoph2018learning} and semantic segmentation~\cite{liu2019auto}.
-NAS takes three key components to craft a promising neural architecture: \textit{search space}, \textit{evaluation strategy}, and \textit{search strategy}.
-Search space defines the family of the candidate architectures that can be explored in NAS.
-Evaluation strategy determines the way to estimate the design metrics (e.g., accuracy) of a candidate architecture and provides rich information to assist the search process.
-Search strategy denotes the method adopted to explore the search space and guide the search process to obtain a promising choice of the ML models.
-The overall procedure of NAS is presented in FIGURE~\ref{fig:overview of NAS}.
+Neural architecture search~\cite{zoph2018learning} automatically conducts architecture engineering to find effective and efficient neural network models for specific tasks without (or with minimum) human interventions.
+Recent works demonstrate great potential of NAS in applications including image classification~\cite{zoph2018learning}, object detection~\cite{zoph2018learning}, and semantic segmentation~\cite{liu2019auto}.
+NAS contains three key ingredients: \textit{search space}, \textit{evaluation strategy}, and \textit{search strategy}.
+Search space defines a family of candidate architectures that can be explored in NAS.
+Evaluation strategy determines the way to estimate the design metrics (e.g., accuracy) of a candidate architecture and provides feedback to the search process.
+Search strategy is the method to explore the search space and guide the search process toward a correct choice of the promising ML model.
+The overall procedure of NAS is sketched in Fig.~\ref{fig:overview of NAS}.

-Our NAS approach first adopts the aforementioned search space based on the ResNets blocks~\cite{he2016deep} and the transposed convolution blocks~\cite{long2015fully}.
-Then, our NAS approach performs proxyless evaluation~\cite{cai2018proxylessnas} to evaluate the performance of the explored models on target dataset.
-Finally, our NAS approach develops a search strategy based on evolutionary algorithms~\cite{lu2019nsga} to efficiently explore ML models by taking advantage of elitism evolution.
+Our NAS approach abstracts neural architecture search space into graphs and includes various types of operations as search options.
+Then, our NAS approach performs proxyless evaluation~\cite{cai2018proxylessnas} to evaluate the performance of candidate models on the target dataset.
+Finally, our NAS approach develops a search strategy based on a progressively graph updating and sampling algorithm~\cite{cheng2019swiftnet} to efficiently explore ML models.